census-instrumentation/opencensus-website/content/stats.md

 ```
 ---

 ## Recording
 Measurement is a data point to be collected for a measure.
 For example, for a latency (ms) measure, 100 is a measurement that represents a 100 ms latency event.
 Users collect data points on the existing measures with the current context.
 Tags from the current context are recorded with the measurements if they are any.

-Recorded measurements are dropped immediately if user is not aggregating them via views.
+Recorded measurements are dropped if user is not aggregating them via views.
 Users don’t necessarily need to conditionally enable/disable recording to reduce cost.
 Recording of measurements is cheap.

 Libraries can record measurements and provide measures,
-and end-users can later decide on which measurements
+and end-users can later decide on which measures
-they want to collect later.
+they want to collect.

 ---